sous-chefs/percona/README.md

 ### Supported Platforms

-The following platforms are supported by this cookbook, meaning that the recipes run on these platforms without error:
+The following platforms are supported by this cookbook, meaning that the recipes should run on these platforms without error:

 * Ubuntu
 * Debian

-Untested Yum package manager support is provided for the following
-platforms:

 * Amazon Linux AMI
 * CentOS
 * Red Hat